 SECTION 2B-701.
-REMEDIES IN GENERAL.
+REMEDIES AND DAMAGES IN GENERAL.

-(a) The remedies provided in this article must be liberally administered with the purpose of placing the aggrieved party in as good a position as if the other party had fully performed.

-(b) Except as otherwise provided in this article, an aggrieved party may not recover compensation for that part of a loss that could have been avoided by taking measures reasonable under the circumstances to avoid or reduce loss, including the maintenance before breach of reasonable systems for backup or retrieval of lost information.
-The burden of establishing a failure to take reasonable measures under the circumstances is on the party in breach.

-(c) Rights and remedies provided in this article are cumulative, but a party may not recover more than once for the same injury.

-(d) Except as otherwise provided in a term liquidating damages for breach of contract, a court may deny or limit a remedy if, under the circumstances, it would put the aggrieved party in a substantially better position than if the other party had fully performed.
+- (a) The remedies provided in this article must be liberally administered with the purpose of placing the aggrieved party in as good a position as if the other party had fully performed. - (b) Except as otherwise provided in this article, an aggrieved party may not recover compensation for that part of a loss that could have been avoided by taking measures reasonable under the circumstances to avoid or reduce loss, including the maintenance before breach of reasonable systems for backup or retrieval of lost information.
+The burden of establishing a failure to take reasonable measures under the circumstances is on the party in breach. - (c) Rights and remedies provided in this article are cumulative, but a party may not recover more than once for the same injury. - (d) Except as otherwise provided in a term liquidating damages for breach of contract, a court may deny or limit a remedy if, under the circumstances, it would put the aggrieved party in a substantially better position than if the other party had fully performed.
 If a remedy cannot reasonably be applied to a particular performance, the remedy is not available.

-[(e) In a case involving published informational content or a nonmaterial breach that does not cause personal injury, neither party is entitled to consequential damages unless the agreement expressly so provides.]
+{(e) In a case involving published informational content, or a nonmaterial breach that does not cause personal injury, neither party is entitled to consequential damages unless the agreement expressly so provides.}

-(f) If a party breaches a contract and the breach is material as to the entire contract, the other party may exercise or pursue all remedies available under this article or the agreement, subject to the conditions and limitations applicable to the remedy, including remedies available for nonmaterial breach.
-If a breach is material only as to a particular performance, the remedies may be exercised only as to that performance.

-(g) If a party is in breach of contract, the party seeking enforcement has the rights and remedies provided in this article and the agreement and may enforce the rights and remedies available to it under other law.
+- (f) If a party breaches a contract and the breach is material as to the entire contract, the other party may exercise or pursue all remedies available under this article or the agreement, subject to the conditions and limitations applicable to the remedy, including remedies available for nonmaterial breach.
+If a breach is material only as to a particular performance, the remedies may be exercised only as to that performance. - (g) If a party breaches a contract, except as limited by the contract, the aggrieved party may recover any unpaid license fees and royalties for performance accepted by the party in breach but not yet paid, and recover other [direct] [general] damages incurred in the ordinary course as measured in any reasonable manner, including, in the case of a proper refusal of a tender of a copy under 2B-608, any fee already paid for the refused copy; together with incidental and consequential damages less expenses avoided as a result of the breach. - (h) The remedy for breach of contract relating to disclosure or misuse of information in which the aggrieved party has a right of confidentiality or holds as a trade secret may include compensation based on the benefit received by the party in breach as a result of the breach.
+A remedy under the agreement or under this article for breach of confidentiality is not exclusive and does not preclude remedies under other law, including the law of trade secrets, unless the agreement expressly so states. - (ig) If a party is in breach of contract, the party seeking enforcement has the rights and remedies provided in this article and the agreement and may enforce the rights and remedies available to it under other law.